 It’s a phenomenal showcase, and – at that moment – feels epically triumphant.
-You might be wondering where Melanie B and Victoria are while all this is going on; well, Melanie B, in particular, may take onus to the radio edit, which ditches her chorus completely.
+But where are Melanie B and Victoria are while all this is going on; well, Melanie B, in particular, may take onus to the radio edit, which ditches her chorus completely.
 But this is – despite the individual highlights – much more than four solo singers on one song; it’s very much a group performance and the core melody is every bit as important as everything going on around it.

 The accompanying music video is a suitably pleasant affair; it uses a similar concept to Holler, with each of the girls representing one of the elements.
 The video is most striking when it’s utilising the more vivid colours, particularly the blues of the water (Melanie C) and the greens of the earth (Emma Bunton).
-We can’t fault the overall aesthetic quality; the video has an almost filmic looking glossy appearance.
+There’s little to fault in the overall aesthetic quality; the video has an almost filmic looking glossy appearance.
 And of course, as the song builds to a climax, the four elements come together in explosive – and dramatically-slowed-down – fashion.
-That said, we’re not huge fans of the styling for the Forever campaign, and it’s clear that more effort was directed towards Holler, which is understandable since it was very much the main focus of the single.
+That said, the styling for the Forever campaign wasn’t the best, and it’s clear that more effort was directed towards Holler, which is understandable since it was very much the main focus of the single.
 Let Love Lead The Way was the contingency plan: insurance in case Holler completely tanked.
 In that sense, the video is successfully functional, but if you’ve seen it once then you probably never need to see it again, regardless of how nice it looks.